Next mission for women with military service: Run for office

 The candidates acknowledge that their extraordinary stories of trailblazing military careers could make it difficult for some voters to relate to them.
 Will they come off as too tough or hawkish?
 Is it possible for any candidate, male or female, to overemphasize his or her military background in the post-9/11 era?

-McGrath, who retired as a lieutenant colonel, opened her campaign with an online video in which she wears a bomber jacket, a fighter jet in the background.

-McGrath sees herself as a bridge to male voters who "sort of see women as being weaker," she said in a telephone interview.
-"But yeah, I have to make an effort to reach out to women and make sure that they're not scared, or think that I'm too militant."

-Out came a 30-second spot that mentioned the 89 combat missions — but focused on McGrath taking her three children to the pediatrician.
+McGrath released a 30-second spot that mentioned the 89 combat missions — but focused on her taking her three children to the pediatrician.

 "I'm Amy McGrath and I approved this ad," she says, as her young son takes off down a hallway with his pants down.
 "Because I'd like to see the other guys running deal with this."